Contact Us for Help

 Lamar is a partner with his wife, Marcia H. Armstrong, at The Armstrong Law Firm, P.A., located in Smithfield, North Carolina.

 One should not kill a mosquito with a hammer, but in conflicts, sometimes a hammer is required.
 The key is not only knowing when to reach for the hammer, but also knowing how to use it.

-With wisdom borne of three decades resolving clients problems, in court and out, sometimes with hammer and sometimes not, Lamar has learned to use properly and aggressively all the tools of our justice system to efficiently help his clients solve their problems.
+With wisdom borne of four decades resolving clients’ problems, in court and out, sometimes with hammer and sometimes not, Lamar has learned to use properly and aggressively all the tools of our justice system to efficiently help his clients solve their problems.
 Sometimes this is early, out of court discussion and settlement.
 Sometimes it must be trial by jury.
 Lamar has the experience and ability to help you solve your problem.
 Ask others you know and trust about Lamar.
 He looks forward to helping you solve your problem.

 Lamar graduated with Phi Beta Kappa distinction from the University of North Carolina in Chapel Hill (UNC-CH) in December of 1977, completing his undergraduate degree in Political Science in three and a half years.
 Lamar graduated from the UNC-CH School of Law in 1981, and began the practice of law in Smithfield.

 The Armstrong Law Firm, P.A., offers clients small-town service and delivers large-firm results.
-Unlike other law firms, Lamar does not pass important work to inexperienced attorneys and handles the details of his clients cases himself.

 For information about attorney consultations, contact our firm online or by calling 919-934-1575.